getcarina/getcarina.com/_tutorials/run-docker-image.md

 * A terminal application.
 * A virtual machine, such as Kitematic or [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads)

-To ensure the you fulfill these prerequisites run the command `docker version` in your terminal application:
+To ensure that you fulfill these prerequisites run the command `docker version` in your terminal application:

 ```
 $ docker version